How to Write a Character with Face Blindness

-Each month, I feature an interview with an expert on how to write about a character with their chronic illness or disability.
+On the blog, I feature interviews with experts on how to write disabled characters.
 While I still recommend getting a sensitivity reader for your work, use these posts to consider how you can accurately portray disabled characters.
 Today’s feature is Prosopagnosia with Claudia Gironi (a.k.a.
 Wisesnail Art).
 Shout out to Claudia for taking the time to answer my questions below!

 1. Could you describe your symptoms and the experience of discovering them?